gl-inet/docs-astrowarp/docs/quick_start/index.md

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/2.png){class="glboxshadow"}

-If you don’t have an account yet, you’ll need to create one by clicking the "Sign up" button and completing the login process.
+If you don’t have an account yet, create one by clicking the "Sign up" button and complete the login process.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/3.png){class="glboxshadow"}